 Community and Pollinator gardens

-Passersby at the Bowls and Blessings food ministry table were told of the community garden and circled back around to share what they had picked for themselves.
+Passersby at the Bowls and Blessings food ministry table were told of the community garden around the corner, circling back around to share what they had picked for themselves.
 Fresh red tomatoes and crisp green peppers abounded in the rich soil of the garden.
+Chives and mint were added to butter and spread onto bread from the Paris Bakery.
+Kale from the garden was turned into pasta salads with generous food donations from our community food pantry.

-To all who are interested, the garden is still open for planting and harvesting into the Fall.
+To all who are interested, the garden is open for planting in the Spring and harvesting into the Fall.
 Feel free to stop by and get involved with the garden in any way you would like!
-There is still a need for help with the weeding as we head into the Fall so any are welcome to volunteer!
-If anyone has any extra plants in their home gardens, we are still accepting donations of new pollinator plants to continue to fill up the space!
+There is always a need for help with the weeding!
+If anyone has any extra plants in their home gardens, we accepting donations of new pollinator plants to continue to fill up the space!
 Otherwise, monetary donations can be sent to firstname.lastname@example.org and all other inquiries can be sent to email@example.com.